Introduction

 sales would also help the publisher to produce the next edition

-earlier.
-Advantages of offset printing is that even if the
+ideal for cutting up.
+Advantages of offset printing is that even

 pages get wet they can still be used, yes you need to dry them a bit